Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Unpacked.md

     Most versions are of form `X.Y.Z` so there is a lot of repetition of `05`.

-### package-reference-versions.bin
+### package-versions.bin

-!!! info "This is a buffer consisting of package versions, whose length is defined in [package-reference.bin](#package-references)"
+!!! info "This is a buffer consisting of package versions, whose length is defined in [package-reference.bin](#packages)"

 These versions are stored as UTF-8 strings.
 No null terminator.